 LAN/1 'Baxter' correspondence:

-This was the first Frederick Lanchester material to be received by what was then the Library of Lanchester College of Technology, Coventry and was donated by Lanchester's widow Dorothea in August 1961.
+This was the first Frederick Lanchester material to be received by what was then the Lanchester College of Technology library, Coventry and was donated by Lanchester's widow Dorothea in August 1961.
 It was the bulk of Lanchester's private papers that remained at his house after his death in 1946.
 Before this the papers had been used by Dr Peter Kingsford for his biography of Lanchester 'The Life Of An Engineer' (Edward Arnold, 1960) and by Lanchester's brother George for a paper to the Newcomen Society.
 The items were catalogued by College Librarian Eric Baxter in 1966.